LodePollet/QSIMCORR/MixD_tJz/README.md

 Same structure as for Figure 3.
 Simulation parameters: system size 80x10 (open boundary conditions, Neel backgroun), t = 1, J = 1, 38 spin up and 38 spin down particles per row, beta = 1 (Meson), beta = 100 (stripe), beta = 0.05 (chargon)
+For the stripe case, the combination of 4 particles with open boundary conditions led to strong boundary effects.
+We therefore switched to a simulation of size L = 120x60, t=J=1, periodic boundary conditions, beta = 20, and 6 holes per row.
+Correspondingly, the table contains 31 columns with the counting of the holes in a similar way as before.
+For these distance measurements the periodic boundary conditions were not taken into account.
 Error bars determined from 40 independent runs.
 Correlations in the error bar between the distances are neglected.

 Requirements